tikokito123/Full-stack-ShortURL/README.md

 google authentication, npm i react-google-login

-3.make sure you have mongoDBCompass on your computer, redis server, and node js.
+3. make sure you have mongoDBCompass on your computer, redis server, and node js.

 4. go to the dir file through terminal at ./dirname/full-stack-SHORTURL/server and another terminal at